Shape: Similarity classes

 A polygon $(z_1, z_2,...z_n)$ has a shape defined by n − 2 complex numbers $S(z_j, z_{j+1}, z_{j+2}), \ j=1,...,n-2.$ The polygon bounds a convex set when all these shape components have imaginary components of the same sign.

 Human perception of shapes

 Human vision relies on a wide range of shape representations.
 Some psychologists have theorized that humans mentally break down images into simple geometric shapes (e.g., cones and spheres) called geons.
 Meanwhile, others have suggested shapes are decomposed into features or dimensions that describe the way shapes tend to vary, like their segmentability, compactness and spikiness.
 When comparing shape similarity, however, at least 22 independent dimensions are needed to account for the way natural shapes vary.

+Experimental work suggests that an object's contour, whether sharp-angled or curved, has a critical influence on people's attitude toward that object.
+Studies of printed designs on packaging report that consumers show "a preference for rounded shapes," which can shift overall evaluations of labeled products.
+Other studies similarly show that logo and packaging can shift judgments of attributes (for example, circular cues "softness," angular cues "hardness").

 There is also clear evidence that shapes guide human attention.